CalebH1208/MR_Data_Visualization_Tool/README.md

     This button is used to process the data from the given folder.
 During this process the app will freeze and inputs will not register.
 We have experienced <1 Second per 100k lines of delay on this load operation, but this can still build up to a substantial wait time for very large data.
+    This button changes to green when data has been selected but not generated.

 - Save Data Frame: